 The Kansas City, Missouri Branch:

 The local branch which began in 1944 has approximately 100 members.
 The purpose of the local Branch is to enjoy fine wines and fine dining and to learn and promote a wider knowledge of the wines of the world.
 The events are generally held at local restaurants and private clubs approximately six-eight times a year.
 Membership in our Branch is by invitation or referral only.
+All Branches are autonomous in terms of membership qualifications.

 The following is a bit of history about the KC Branch beginning -